Bixi81/COVID-19_excess_deaths/README.md

 Between 23 March and 19 April, a total of 6360 deaths due to Covid-19 (an average of 227 per day) have been reported in Germany according to RKI data.
 The daily average of reported deaths due to Covid-19 is slightly below the estimated excess mortality based on the OLS model and slightly above the estimated excess mortality as predicted by the GAM model.

-Based on the OLS model, the excess mortality *beyond* the officially reported Covid-19 deaths ranges between 16 and 170 deaths, with an expected value 93 deaths.
-Based on the GAM, the excess mortality *beyond* the officially reported Covid-19 deaths ranges between 0 and 70 deaths, with an expected value of 0.
+- Based on the **OLS model**, the excess mortality *beyond* the officially reported Covid-19 deaths ranges between 16 and 170 deaths, with an expected value 93 deaths.
+- Based on the **GAM model**, the excess mortality *beyond* the officially reported Covid-19 deaths ranges between 0 and 70 deaths, with an expected value of 0.